 Services that are covered for you What you must pay when you get these services cardiovascular disease) once every 5 years (60 months). disease testing that is covered once every 5 years.
 OUT OF NETWORK 35% of the total cost.
-Cervical and vaginal cancer screening Covered services include: IN NETWORK For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
-OUT OF NETWORK test every 12 months 35% of the total cost.
-Chiropractic services Covered services include: • We cover only manual manipulation of the spine to correct subluxation IN NETWORK \$20 copay for each Medicare- covered visit.
+Cervical and vaginal cancer screening Covered services include: IN NETWORK For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years one Paper.
+There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
+OUT OF NETWORK abnormal Pap test within the past 3 years: one Pap test every 12 months 35% of the total cost.
+3370 of the total cost.
+Chiropractic services Covered services include: IN NETWORK We cover only manual manipulation of the spine to correct subluxation \$15 copay for each Medicare-covered visit.
 OUT OF NETWORK 35% of the total cost for each Medicare-covered visit.
 Colorectal cancer screening For people 50 and older, the following are covered: IN NETWORK Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months There is no coinsurance, copayment, or deductible for a Medicare-covered One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) colorectal cancer screening exam.
-Diagnostic colonoscopy (ambulatory surgery center): DNA based colorectal screening every 3 years \$150 copay for each Medicare- For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months covered diagnostic colonoscopy.
-Diagnostic colonoscopy (outpatient hospital): For people not at high risk of colorectal cancer, we cover: \$200 copay for each Medicare covered diagnostic colonoscopy.
+Diagnostic colonoscopy (ambulatory surgery center): DNA based colorectal screening every 3 years \$220 copay for each Medicare- For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months covered diagnostic colonoscopy.
+Diagnostic colonoscopy (outpatient hospital): For people not at high risk of colorectal cancer, we cover: \$150 copay for each Medicare covered diagnostic colonoscopy.